OmniDB/plugins/README.md

 functions that can be called by the javascript API and can use the database object passed as argument to perform queries in the database.

-Every plugin python function The functions is always called with 2 parameters:
+Every plugin python function is called with 2 parameters:

 - my_python_function(p_database_object, p_data)
   - p_database_object: OmniDB's database object that contains several attributes